aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionBuilder.md

 ## Summary

-**ConversionBuilder** class provides a convenient, compact and elegant way to specify parameters of conversion.
+**ConverterBuilder** class provides a convenient, compact and elegant way to specify parameters of conversion.

 For additional information about Aspose.HTML Cloud REST API and SDKs, visit the [Aspose documentation site](https://docs.aspose.cloud/html/overview/).